About Emo National School

 The Board of Management wish to advise you that it is unsafe to have your child present on the school grounds for long spells before and after official opening time.

-Junior infants will finish school at 12.noon each day of the first week back in September and or until such time as parents and teacher are happy that the child has adapted to their new surroundings.
+Junior infants will finish school at 12.noon each day of the first week back to school and or until such time as parents and teacher are happy that the child has adapted to their new surroundings.
 Thereafter they will finish school each day at 1.30p.m.

 The Law and the School